Contents

 How do I show my PowerPoint presentation in presenter mode with only one monitor?

-Import your presentation into Google Slides, and double-check the formatting.
+Import your presentation into Google Slides and double-check the formatting.
 Open the presentation in a separate browser tab from the Studio.
 In Google Slides, click the arrow next to 'Present' and select Presenter View.

-How do I tell who watched a live stream and for how long?
+Can I tell who watched a live stream and for how long?

 Customization